I think I’m watching too much porn. What should I do?

 For anyone age 18 and older, watching pornography is legal, but can have an impact on relationships in real life.
 And watching porn excessively can make it easier to violate personal boundaries in real life.
 That’s because porn normalizes (and sometimes even glamorizes) violence, choking, rape, and other sexually harmful and non-consensual behaviors such as forced kissing.

 No matter what your age is, whether you are an adult or a kid yourself, it is illegal to look at, share, or download sexually explicit content that has minors under 18 in it.
 This is called child sexual abuse material (CSAM), once called child porn.
-Our FAQ: Is child sexual abuse material (CSAM) legal, healthy, or okay to watch? answers some important questions about this content.
+Our Blog Is child sexual abuse material (CSAM) legal, healthy, or okay to watch? answers some important questions about this content.

 The first step is to pay attention to how you feel about your viewing of porn or other sexual content.
 By asking this question, you’ve taken the first step toward being accountable and making changes in your behavior.
 Below are a few strategies to try when you want to manage your own behaviors.